All Episodes

 You dispatched him.

-But there is something about Narooz.
+But there is something about Naruz.

-So this afternoon in the White House, the press Secretary Jay Carney held a daily press briefing.
+So, this afternoon in the White House, the press secretary Jay Carney held a daily press briefing.

 You guys traditionally put out statements or proclamations on various religious holidays.